Parenting 101: Director vs. Leader.

 Good leaders bring a vision of possibility into the home and inspire their children to become better.

-Third, leaders know how to hold their family accountable.
+Third, leaders know how to hold their families accountable.
 Without accountability, there is nothing.
 It’s all just talk and more talk.
-Often we see this mistake made whether lecture after lecture and yet those systems are put in place to hold children accountable to doing their best.
+Often we see this mistake made whether lecture after lecture and yet those systems are put in place to hold children accountable for doing their best.

-Parent who are good leaders for their family find ways to create simple systems to hold their children accountable to doing their best.
+Parents who are good leaders for their families find ways to create simple systems to hold their children accountable for doing their best.